 His first thought was finding some way to help cancer patients.
 His aspiration led him to the Patient and Family Services division at the Cancer Therapy and Research Center.

-After interviewing with Patient and Family Assistance director, Mary Jackson, an opportunity was identified for a volunteer to assist the Medical Oncology Clinic.
+After an initial interview, an opportunity was identified for a volunteer to assist the Medical Oncology Clinic.

 John readily accepted the challenge, bringing his knowledge gained in the Army, business and teaching to the assignment.

 John works twice a week at the CTRC, making sure the treatment centers have adequate supplies of critical equipment, such as IV tubing, medi-port kits, and syringes.